Data-Science-Community-SRM/buildlytics/Experiment-NBS/GUIDE.md

 2) Download the package : buildlytics-test-3 using pip3 ( We are still testing this package prior to release)

-3) Whatever changes you make to the code will only be reflected if package is updated with your changes, so, incase you are not the maintainer on PyPi , drop a message in the discord group.
+3) Whatever changes you make to the code will only be reflected if package is updated with your changes, so, incase you are not the maintainer on PyPi , drop a message in the discord group with your username.

 4) Update the version before uploading in setup.py